drnewmangh/K1/Readme.txt

 To build the library and test program run make at the root of the project

-A library libRomanCalculaotr.a is placed in the lib directory
+A library libRomanCalculator.a is placed in the lib directory

 A test program RomanCalculatorTest is place in the bin directory.